krishnamurthypranesh/silver-disco/README.md

 A HTML, CSS and JS based game to improve my noob JS and non-existent front-end skillz.

 # Backlog
     [] Use a bread crumb instead of alert to display messages

-    [] Hide the grid from once the grid is generated

-    [] Give the user the option to reset the grid

-    [] Give the user the option to play again

     [] Add animations for: